GrapheneCt/TransparentImpose/README.md

 Install under *main

-# How to use custom transparency value
+# How to set custom transparency value

 Using Vitashell, create config file: `ur0:data/trimpose.txt`.
 Edit this file and enter your transparency value.
 Valid values are in 0-255 range: